RobotekPRIME2024/WRO-FE24/Research(angle-error)/README.md

 The graphs are similar at distances of 50 and 100 cm.

 On May 5, we needed to collect data again, but this time more accurate.
 Plan:

-⦁	Make a measuring robot
-⦁	Need ultrasonic sensor, gyroscope, EV3 Brick
-⦁	The ultrasonic sensor must be placed on a rotating platform with a gyroscope ⦁	Write code
+⦁	Make a measuring robot.
+Need ultrasonic sensor, gyroscope, EV3 Brick.
+The ultrasonic sensor must be placed on a rotating platform with a gyroscope.

-⦁	Write data to a file at the click of a button
+⦁	Write code:	Write data to a file at the click of a button.

-⦁	Take measurements
-⦁	Smoothly rotate the platform by pressing the button ⦁	Once the ultrasonic sensor starts showing 255, you need to change the distance ⦁	Transfer data from file to table
+⦁ Take measurements:	Smoothly rotate the platform by pressing the button.
+Once the ultrasonic sensor starts showing 255, you need to change the distance.

+⦁	Transfer data from file to table

 Code:
 <div align=center>